Mahmoud-Eid9/auth-module-backend/README.md

 Pros:
 - `refreshToken` can be invalidated
-- A stolen `refreshToken` will eventually be invalidated
+- A Log-out from the user invalidates all refresh tokens

 Cons:
 - A user now can only stay logged-in in a single device